dmd-program/dmd-100/topics/design_thinking.md

 1. **No conscious design:** The organization has assigned no value or priority to design.
 The product that results is deemed good enough.
 2. **Style:** Design is considered a secondary cosmetic process that makes a product more palatable for consumption.
 Aesthetic trends drive products.
 3. **Function and Form:** Design is applied as part of an iterative improvement process for product development.
 Metrics and methods drive products.
-4. **Problem solving:** Design is used in strategic processes for identifying opportunties, generating an array of ideas, and selecting solutions for existing problems.
+4. **Problem solving:** Design is used in strategic processes for identifying opportunities, generating an array of ideas, and selecting solutions for existing problems.
 Problems drive products.
 5. **Framing:** Design drives disruptive innovation.
 Design is used to frame the organization's agenda, and to scope interest.
 Ideas drive products.

 The organizations that incorporate design into the framing and problem solving end of the design maturity continuum are highlighted in the [Design Value Index \(DVI\)](http://www.dmi.org/?page=2015DVIandOTW).
 The superior performance of the index in relation to the S&P 500 is used to make the case not only for investing in design-driven companies, but as further evidence for why design should take a larger role within large organizations.